People With Mild Symptoms Can Spread Coronavirus, European Researchers Warn

 Broad surveillance of the general population will be key to controlling subsequent waves of the disease, she warns, especially as draconian social distancing measures are loosened.

 The emerging science of the coronavirus is not all bad news, however.
-Garzino-Demo points to new, not yet peer-reviewed research in rhesus macaques which appears to show that the virus does not cause re-infections.
+Garzino-Demo points to new, not-yet-peer-reviewed research in rhesus macaques which appears to show that the virus does not cause reinfections.
 That's in line with what's known about other, less deadly coronaviruses, but the initial finding is still reassuring he says.
 Koopmans says based on other such diseases, mild reinfection may sometimes happen, but most people will experience the worst of it the first time around.

 And regarding the concern that virus could mutate, Koopmans says that genetic analysis by her lab shows the virus is not mutating much, and not in ways that would make it even more harmful.
 "There's no real obvious changes that would be of concern," she says.